Prince Miller: New England Patriots

 The New England Patriots signed Miller to their practice squad on September 7, 2010.

-Return to the Ravens
+Baltimore Ravens (second stint)

 The Ravens signed Miller off the Patriots' practice squad on September 15, 2010 to their active roster.
 He was waived on October 5, 2010, and re-signed to their practice squad two days later, October 7, 2010.

 Detroit Lions

 The Lions signed Miller off the Ravens' practice squad on December 8, 2010 to their active roster.

 Jacksonville Jaguars

 Miller was signed to the Jaguars practice squad on October 18, 2012.
 He was released on October 30.